How do electric bicycles work? Incluye FAQs

 The rider can control the assistance level through a switch or panel on the handlebar, allowing them to select between assistance levels ranging from low to full, depending on user needs and terrain.
 Generally, a high-capacity battery provides between 40 to 100 km of range per charge, depending on the assistance level and road conditions.

-Most models include multiple pedal assistance modes, such as “eco” mode (low assistance) or “turbo” mode (maximum assistance).
-Pedal sensors detect the rider’s pedaling force and adjust the motor power accordingly, providing an efficient and adaptable experience to meet the rider’s needs.
+E-bikes typically offer various pedal assistance modes, such as “eco” mode (low assistance) or “turbo” mode (maximum assistance).
+Pedal sensors detect the force with which the rider pedals and adjust the motor’s power accordingly, making the use efficient and adaptable to the rider’s needs.

 Modern electric bicycles feature advanced technology to enhance user experience and energy efficiency: